-Mr. Evans has over 40 years of experience in the healthcare industry.
+Mr. Evans was named Chairman of the Board of Directors in June 2018, and has over 40 years of experience in the healthcare industry.
 He is currently President of the International Health Services Group, an organization he founded to support health services development in underserved areas of the world.
 He also currently is a senior advisor with Jackson Healthcare, a consortium of companies that provide physician and clinical staffing, anesthesia management and information technology solutions for hospitals, health systems and physician groups.
 In addition, Mr. Evans is a Fellow in the American College of Healthcare Executives having previously served as Governor of the College from 2004 to 2007 and as Chairman Officer from 2008 to 2011.
 In 2012, he attained the Board Leadership Fellow credential of the National Association of Corporate Directors.
 Previously, Mr. Evans was a senior officer with Hospital Corporation of America (HCA), having managed various HCA divisions and completing his service with the responsibility for operations in the Eastern half of the country.
-Mr. Evans currently serves on the Board of Directors of Jackson Healthcare, and as a member of the Senior Advisory Board at MedAssets.
-Additionally, Mr. Evans serves on the boards of non-profit organizations including Chairman of MedShare International, and Chairman of the Hospital Charitable Service Awards.
+Mr. Evans currently serves on the Board of Directors of Jackson Healthcare.
+Additionally, Mr. Evans serves on the boards of non-profit organizations including MedShare International and the Hospital Charitable Service Awards.

 Luis A. Aguilar served as a Commissioner at the U.S. Securities and Exchange Commission from July 31, 2008 to December 31, 2015, and was the eighth longest-serving Commissioner in SEC history.
 Currently he serves on the Boards of Directors of Envestnet, Inc. (NYSE: ENV) and Donnelley Financial Solutions, Inc. (NYSE: DFIN).
 Commissioner Aguilar is also a partner in Falcon Cyber Investments, a multistage equity investment vehicle exclusively focused on Cybersecurity Investments.